Votes on Senate bills seen as progress even if they fail

-WASHINGTON (AP) — The Senate is taking a new approach to ending the partial government shutdown by actually taking votes instead of just pointing fingers.
+WASHINGTON (AP) — The Senate is taking a new approach to ending the partial government shutdown by actually taking votes.

 But competing bills appear likely to fail Thursday, caught in a poisonous Washington impasse.

 Either measure would reopen federal agencies and pay 800,000 federal workers who are days from missing yet another paycheck.
 Republicans would couple ending the 34-day shutdown with $5.7 billion for President Donald Trump’s border wall and revamping immigration laws.
-Democrats would reopen agency doors for three weeks while bargainers seek a budget accord.
+Democrats would reopen agency doors through Feb.
+8 while bargainers seek a budget accord.

+“The nation is watching.
+Members can vote to immediately reopen the entire government with a compromise package the president will actually sign or they can hold out for the Democratic leader’s dead-end proposal that stands no chance,” said Senate majority Leader Mitch McConnell, R-Ky.

 Twin defeats might spur the two sides into a more serious effort to strike a compromise.
 Almost every proposal needs 60 votes to advance in the Senate, which is under 53-47 Republican control.